Scrivito/scrivito_slick_slider_widget/README.md

 # ScrivitoSlickSliderWidget

-This Gem adds a Slick Slider to your Scrivito App.
-For details of the slider see http://kenwheeler.github.io/slick/
+This gem adds a Slick Slider to your Scrivito app.

 ## Installation

-Add the gem to your Gemfile
+Add this line to your application's Gemfile:

     gem 'scrivito_slick_slider_widget'

-Add to your javascript/application.js:
+Add this line to your application JavaScript manifest:

     //= require scrivito_slick_slider_widget

-Add to stylesheet/application.css:
+Add this line to your application Stylesheet manifest:

     *= require scrivito_slick_slider_widget

 ## Customization

-We recomment to use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) for best usability.
+We recommend to use [Scrivito Advanced Editors](https://github.com/Scrivito/scrivito_advanced_editors) which provides nicer controls.